A Black Substance That Comes From Burning Wood

 Best wood Tips and References website.

 A Black Substance That Comes From Burning Wood.
 Chimney soot is fine black or dark brown powder formed due to incomplete combustion of wood or coal in a confined place.
-Hence it can be correctly referred to as the byproduct of fireplace combustion.
+Soot is formed in a temperature lower than 284 degrees.

 Why Do Things Turn Black After.